emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 pcap_list.txt should contain the paths of `PCAP` files, one per line.

 ### 3. Batch Processing
-The scripts are designed to automatically process all files within the specified directories.
+We seigned these scripts to process all files within the specified directories automatically.
 Ensure input files are organised accordingly.

 ## Customisation